 Communications is my passion, my craft, and my expertise.
 When done well, the ability to effectively communicate embodies art, draws us together, and empowers change.
 And leaving the world a little better, is something I think we are all called to do.

-My work at the university allows me to share my passion for communication with the next generation.
+My work at the university allows me to share my enthusiasm and expertise for communication with the next generation.
 My students in turn continue to inspire me.
 For more than a decade and a half my students have produced incredible award winning projects .
 Their work has gone on to garner recognition from regional, national, and international organizations.
-In the summer of 2018, the work went global, as an EPIC funded interdisciplinary multimedia project was featured at the global Society of Environmental Toxicology and Chemistry in Rome.
+In the summer of 2018, the work went global, as an EPIC funded interdisciplinary multimedia and STEAM project was featured at the global Society of Environmental Toxicology and Chemistry in Rome.

 2. What I’m working on.